Pine Lily Facts

 Pine Lily Distribution, Habitat, and Ecology

-That range of habitation consists of only a certain, relatively small portion of North America.
-More specifically, it evolved as endemic to the coastal regions of the southeastern portion of the United States.
+That range consists of only a relatively small portion of North America.
+More specifically, it evolved as endemic to the coastal regions of southeastern United States.
 As a result, the plant appears in an area that extends roughly along the east coast, from Alabama to Virginia.

-Further, the majority of its numbers appear in the state of Florida.
-But, that’s understandable, given its physical needs.
-That’s because this variety of lily typically prefers very damp areas and requires a specific environment to thrive.
-This includes warm temperatures, high humidity, and acidic soil conditions.
+The majority of individuals appear in Florida.
+That’s understandable, given its physical needs.
+That’s because this variety of lily prefers very damp areas and requires a specific environment to thrive.
+This includes warm temperatures, high humidity, and acidic soil.

-Finally, although the remarkable Pine Lily requires warmth, it does not tolerate direct sunlight well.
-Yet, the astonishing Angiosperm also prefers a very specific, and comparatively uncommon, soil type.
-Incredibly, this fabulous wonder of Nature actually prefers regions containing a relatively high level of acidity.
+Although the Pine Lily requires warmth, it does not tolerate direct sunlight well.
+Yet, the astonishing Angiosperm also prefers a very specific, and uncommon, soil type.
+Incredibly, this fabulous wonder of Nature actually prefers regions containing a high level of acidity.